 Some cats are picky eaters, while others will try to gulp down substantial portions of food in one sitting, depending on their mood.

-If your cat eats too much food in one go, or the food is too big then their food might get stuck or be unable to safely travel past your Maine Coons throat, into its stomach.
+If your cat eats too much food in one go, or the food is too big then its food might get stuck or be unable to safely travel past your Maine Coons throat, into its stomach.

 As a result, the cat will attempt to vomit the food up or cough it up.